chanpreet1999/YoutubeAutomator/README.md

 7. A chromium browser window will open and the search will take place automatically and the first video in search will be selected.<br />
 8. Video will run in full screen mode screenshots will be taken** at 30s interval by default or you can change it in code.<br />
 9. You are free to change tabs using alt+tab and wait for video to get finished.<br />
-10. Once the video is over the screenshots will be added to a word document file in same folder itself.<br />
+10. Once the video is over the screenshots will be added to a word document file in same folder itself.
-<br /><br />

 \*Puppeteer will install chromium which is of 150 mb approx.<br />
 \*\*If it does not take screenshots and closes the window, please navigate to the line number 59 of youtube.js in fair/activity and<br />
 change ".ytp-iv-video-content" with ".video-stream.html5-main-video".<br /><br />